Yes, another chickpea recipe. I’ve wanted to do a raw sprouted hummus for awhile and thought it was finally time!

 Sprouting unleashes their full potential.
 Water is the key to unlocking their rich source of nutrition.

-Germination is a life force and we can benefit by adding sprouted nuts and seeds into our daily lives.
-Once sprouted the protein content will increase by as much as 20%, nucliec acids by 30% and many vitamins by as much as 500% – yes 500%.
+Germination is a life force, and we can benefit from adding sprouted nuts and seeds to our daily lives.
+Once sprouted, the protein content will increase by as much as 20%, nucleic acids by 30%, and many vitamins by as much as 500%—yes, 500%.
 Pretty amazing!

-- You could just as well use a simple colander after the initial soaking process; this will ensure maximum air flow and allow you to really rinse them well.
+- You could also use a simple colander after the initial soaking process; this will ensure maximum airflow and allow you to rinse them well.

 Once sprouted the beans will be at their highest potential and will give you excellent nutrition along with a wonderful hummus once everything is put together.